AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 |SPARK| does not permit partial default initialization of record objects.
-More specifically, if at least one non-discriminant component (either explicitly declared or inherited) of a record type or type extension either is of a type which defines default initialization or is declared by a component_declaration which includes a Default_Value, then the record type or type extension shall define full default initialization.
+More specifically, if at least one non-discriminant component (either explicitly declared or inherited) of a record type or type extension either is of a type which defines full default initialization or is declared by a ``component_declaration`` which includes a ``default_expression``, and if that component's type has at least one elementary non-discriminant part, then the record type or type extension shall define full default initialization.

+[In the unusual case of a non-discriminant component which has no non-discriminant scalar parts (e.g., an array of null records), the preceding "at least one elementary" wording means that the component is ignored for purposes of this rule.]

-[The enforcement of this rule requires looking at the ``full_type_declaration`` of a ``private_type`` declaration to determine whether the private type has a default initialization.
-A future version of |SPARK| may introduce extra features to avoid having to do this.]
+[The enforcement of this rule requires looking at the ``full_type_declaration`` of a ``private_type`` declaration.
+This is inconsistent with SPARK's usual "everything you need to know should be in the specification" design.
+A future version of |SPARK| may introduce some mechanism to somehow (at least optionally)  provide the needed information as part of the specification of a private type.]

 Tagged Types and Type Extensions
 --------------------------------